OmarHany-sudo/O-WPScan/README.md

 - **Comprehensive Vulnerability Scanning:** The tool scans the target WordPress site against a wide range of security vulnerabilities categorized by severity (High, Medium, Low).
 - **Detailed Report:** Outputs results in a formatted text file (e.g., `example.com_scan_report.txt`) containing the vulnerability name, scan status, severity, a brief description, and security advice for remediation or prevention of each vulnerability.
+- **Enhanced Reporting:** Includes a summary of vulnerabilities by severity, uses clear symbols (❌ for discovered, ✅ for non-existent), and adds scan metadata (website link, date/time, tool version) and a signature.
+- **Multiple Export Formats:** Reports can be saved as plain text (.txt), Markdown (.md), HTML (.html), or PDF (.pdf).
 - **Easy to Use:** Simple command-line interface for running scans.
 - **Extensible:** The code structure is organized and flexible to allow for the addition of more scanning modules in the future.